Estimating Global Identifiability Using Conditional Mutual Information in a Bayesian Framework: Numerical experiments

-The first-order Sobol indices and the estimated information gain are shown in figure~\ref{fig:linear_gaussian/iden_vs_sobol}.
-The estimated first-order Sobol indices show that the considered linear Gaussian forward model has the largest output variability due to uncertainty in $\Theta_1$, followed by $\Theta_2$ and $\Theta_3$.
-This means that the forward model is most sensitive to the parameter $\theta_1$, followed by $\theta_2$ and then $\theta_3$.
+The first-order Sobol indices, estimated information gain, and information gain equivalent variance $\fancy{C}(\Theta_i)$ are shown in figure~\ref{fig:linear_gaussian/iden_vs_sobol}.
+The estimated first-order Sobol indices (\suppinfo[figure~\ref{fig:linear_gaussian_sobol_convergence}] for convergence study) show that the considered linear Gaussian forward model has the largest output variability due to uncertainty in $\Theta_1$, followed by $\Theta_2$ and $\Theta_3$.
+This implies that the forward model is most sensitive to the parameter $\theta_1$, followed by $\theta_2$ and then $\theta_3$.
 This is not surprising since $d_{i\mid_{i=1}^n}$ are points in the interval $[-1, 1]$.
 Thus, according to the first-order Sobol indices, the relevance of the parameters follows the order: $\theta_1$, $\theta_2$, and $\theta_3$.
 The estimated information gained agrees well with the truth.
 Further, the obtained trend suggests that the data is most informative about $\Theta_1$, followed by $\Theta_2$, and then $\Theta_3$.
 As discussed in~\S\ref{ss:estimating_information_content}, practical identifiability follows the same trend.
-Furthermore, as suggested by~\citet{Wu2019}, it can be clearly seen that parameters with good identifiability characteristics also exhibit high model sensitivity.
+Furthermore, as suggested by~\citet{Wu2019}, it can be seen that parameters with good identifiability characteristics also exhibit high model sensitivity.
+Using the hypothetical direct observation model described in~\S\ref{sss:interpreting_identifiability}, the smallest measurement uncertainty is obtained for the variable $\Theta_1$, followed by $\Theta_2$ and $\Theta_3$.
+That is, parameters with high practical identifiability are associated with low measurement uncertainty in a direct observation model.

+Figure~\ref{fig:linear_gaussian/info_gain_sobol_vs_noise_cov} illustrates the variability of the first-order Sobol indices and the estimated information gain with measurement noise variance $\sigma_{\xi}^2$.
+The first-order Sobol indices only account for the parameter uncertainty, and therefore remain unchanged with an increase in measurement noise.
+However, the estimated information gain and thereby the practical identifiability decreases with measurement noise.
+This observation corroborates the intuition that large measurement uncertainty will lead to large uncertainty in the parameter estimation.